 A primary example of fully compliant fire stopping is the proper sealing of ‘service penetrations’.
 This term refers to how pipes, ducts and cables travel through different compartments of a building, creating openings that allow a fire to spread.

 The smallest gap in a compartment can render it ineffective in the event of a fire.
 This risk can be minimised with the use of fire-resistant sealants, pipe collars and sleeves.
-These gaps must not only be protected but also kept as low in number as possible.
+While these gaps can (and should) be protected, they would also ideally be low in number.

 - Ceiling voids – What differentiates ceiling voids from doors and windows is that the application of fire-resistant materials mustn’t affect the ceiling’s load-bearing capabilities.
 Gaps between floors are usually sealed using intumescent compounds, which expand to form a robust protective layer when exposed to high temperatures.
 These compounds also offer additional water resistance and soundproofing and can be installed at multiple depths in tower blocks or high-rise buildings.

 What are the signs of non-compliant fire stopping?

 Non-compliant fire stopping not only exposes a building and its occupants to substantial risk but also incurs significant financial penalties.
 Non-compliance can take a variety of forms from the use of substandard products to poor maintenance, improper installations or a lack of fire stopping altogether.
 Below are a few examples of non-compliant passive fire protection that relate specifically to fire stopping: